emshelburne/airline-analysis-sql-tableau/README.md

 - Data storytelling and visualization design in Tableau
 - Translating analytical results into business strategy
 - Workflow integration between database and BI tools

 ---

-## ⚙️ How to Run

-1. Import the dataset into MySQL Workbench as schema `AirTraffic`.
-2. Run the queries in `sql/air_traffic_analysis.sql`.
-3. Open `tableau/air_traffic_story.twb` and connect to your MySQL instance using a **Live** connection.
-4. Explore the dashboards interactively.

----